 If you're in search of a home-cooked meal that doesn't break the bank or take hours to cook and prep, this recipe is your answer.
 Plus, the whole dish is made in one pan so say goodbye to a pile of dishes!
-This Klondike Potato Chicken Casserole by our friends at Green Giant™ Fresh combines tangy dijon mustard, good-for-you garlic, and a crispy red potato topping for a dish that's equally delicious and easy to prepare.
+This Healthy and Easy Chicken Klondike Potato Casserole recipe by our friends at Green Giant™ Fresh combines tangy dijon mustard, good-for-you garlic, and a crispy red potato topping for a dish that's equally delicious and easy to prepare.

 Why cook with Klondike Red Potatoes?
 Most reds are round and "waxy", which means more moisture and less starch.
 This feature makes red potatoes ideal for potato salad dishes, steamed, boiled, or in crock pot meals and casseroles.
 Red potatoes remain firm during the cooking process, and their flavor is sweet and robust with a creamy, slightly moist mouth feel.
 Are you hungry yet?

 Now, a little bit of info about these vibrant red potatoes that you might not have known:

 - The skin of a red potato can vary from a dark red hue to a very light pink hue and the flesh from a creamy white to a golden yellow.